Raw vector

 CVE-2023-32373 is a high-severity Use After Free (CWE-416) vulnerability in Redhat Enterprise Linux.
 Its CVSS base score is 8.8 (High).

-Operationally, ranked at the 12.4th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked in the top 4% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog.

 CVE-2023-32373 is a use-after-free vulnerability addressed through improved memory management in Apple's web content processing components.
 It affects watchOS 9.5, tvOS 16.5, macOS Ventura 13.4, iOS 15.7.6 and iPadOS 15.7.6, Safari 16.5, and iOS 16.5 and iPadOS 16.5.